Talking about money is a social taboo for society, and to the average person, it can feel awkward to approach someone asking for more money.

-If you’re trying to promote yourself as a long-term investment for the company, it’s not wise to appear as though you’re pouncing on a raise opportunity while the company is struggling or has been set back.
+If you’re trying to promote yourself as a long-term investment for the company, it’s not wise to appear to be pouncing on a raise opportunity while the company is struggling or has been set back.

-Have a realistic number for the salary increase you want based on your merit and have a counteroffer on hand should they say no.
+Should they say no, have a realistic number for the salary increase you want based on your merit and have a counteroffer on hand.